Icon_Top_Black

 Survey and Questionnaire - Google Forms

-Goal: gather basic demographic information and answers for close-ended questions to decrease the time that would cost for an interview.
-After usability tests for IKEA Taiwan and IKEA US' websites, there were also surveys for satisfaction rates.
+Goal: gather basic demographic information and answers to close-ended questions in order to reduce the time required for an interview.
+After conducting usability tests for IKEA Taiwan and IKEA US websites, surveys were also administered to assess satisfaction rates.

 Interviews

-Goal: find out how IKEA customers shop online, what they feel works well, where they think there are issues, and how they think things could be improved.
+Goal: find out how IKEA customers shop online, what they feel works well, where they think there are issues, and how they believe things could be improved.

 Some techniques used: